pkrhg/startupsuccess/README.md

 # startupsuccess
-Neural network to predict startup success/failure based on crunchbase data.
+Neural network to predict startup success and failure based on crunchbase data.